GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 Placing a vertical scale on maps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Our final embellishment is reserved for wiggles plotted along track with :doc:`pswiggle` and
+Our final embellishment is reserved for wiggles plotted along track with :doc:`wiggle` and
 is activated as an option within that module.
 Like other features, it requires reference and anchor points and their optional adjustments via the **-D** option.
 In addition, we offer a few modifier to set the scale bar's remaining attributes: